awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 ### Example: A trail that does not log AWS Key Management Service events<a name="configuring-event-selector-example-kms"></a>

 The following example creates an event selector for a trail named *TrailName* to include read\-only and write\-only management events, but to exclude AWS Key Management Service \(AWS KMS\) events\.
 Because AWS KMS events are treated as management events, and there can be a high volume of them, they can have a substantial impact on your CloudTrail bill if you have more than one trail that captures management events\.
 The user in this example has chosen to exclude AWS KMS events from every trail except for one\.
 To exclude an event source, add `ExcludeManagementEventSources` to your event selectors, and specify an event source in the string value\.
 In this release, you can exclude events from `kms.amazonaws.com`\.

+If you choose not to log management events, AWS KMS events are not logged, and you cannot change AWS KMS event logging settings\.

 To start logging AWS KMS events to a trail again, pass an empty string as the value of `ExcludeManagementEventSources`\.